 A consultation was opened by the Government in July 2020 with proposals for changes which could be made to the LGPS to remove the discrimination.
-The consultation closed on 8 October 2020.
-The government’s response to the consultation has yet to be published.
+The consultation closed on 8 October 2020 and a ministerial statement was made on 13 May 2021, with the government’s full response to the consultation still yet to be published.

 When the government confirms the changes to be made to the LGPS, it's expected that only a small number of scheme members will be affected.

 When the new rules have been introduced we'll be checking all members' pensions who may be affected.
 We'll include those who are no longer actively contributing, or are already receiving their pension.

 You don't need to do anything.
 We'll write to you if your pension is going to change.